hm-mx/create-hyper-mendix-widget/README.md

 You don't need to commit `dev.config.local.js` (it is git-ignored by default).
 This setup is to prevent exposing personal local configurations to the code base.

-Before you can try your new widget in Mendix Studio Pro, you need to build your widget with the following command:
+After creating `dev.config.local.js`, you need to build your widget as follows:

 ```bash
 npm run build
 ```

-It will generate the `mpk` file and put it into your Mendix app (remember to configure this in `dev.config.local.js` first).

-After build is done, you should be able to find your new widget in your Mendix Studio Pro.
+It will generate the `mpk` file and put it into your Mendix app.
+If it builds successfully, you should be able to find your new widget in your Mendix Studio Pro.
 Drag it into your app as you normally do.
 Then **run your Mendix app locally**.

 Finally, run the following command to spin up the dev server.
 It will automatically open your browser and go to [http://localhost:3000](http://localhost:3000) (or if you configure it differently in your `dev.config.local.js`).